CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 72: June 9th, 2017

+**Today's Progress**: Finished Lesson 29 on Javascript30, creating a supirsingly good Countsdown timer.

+**Thoughts**: Unfortunatly I had another long break here, but it was good to get back into it again.
+The timer produced in this lesson was excellent and has me tempted to go back and update my prodomo timer from an early FCC project.

 ### Day 71: May 31st, 2017

 **Today's Progress**: The three way bar chart showdown is up and running at [Codepen](https://codepen.io/Cronox/full/YVEXYp/)